freebird920/bongcoder-example-01/README.md

 √ Would you like to use Tailwind CSS? ...
 No / Yes  // Yes √ Would you like to use `src/` directory? ...
 No / Yes  // Yes √ Would you like to use App Router? (recommended) ...
 No / Yes  // Yes √ Would you like to customize the default import alias (@/*)? ...
-No / Yes  // Yes Creating a new Next.js app in C:\projects\my-project.
+No / Yes  // No Creating a new Next.js app in C:\projects\my-project.
 ```